Ghini/ghini.desktop/doc/building.rst

 Developer's Manual
 ========================

-helping bauble development
+helping ghini development
 --------------------------

-Installing Bauble always includes downloading the sources, connected to the github repository.
+Installing Ghini always includes downloading the sources, connected to the github repository.
 This is so because in our eyes, every user is always potentially also a developer.

-If you want to contribute to Bauble, you can do so in quite a few different ways:
+If you want to contribute to Ghini, you can do so in quite a few different ways:

  * use the software, note the things you don't like, open issue for each of them. a developer will react.
- * if you have an idea of what you miss in the software but can't quite formalize it into separate issues, you could consider hiring a professional. this is the best way to make sure that something happens quickly on Bauble. do make sure the developer opens issues and publishes their contribution on github.
+ * if you have an idea of what you miss in the software but can't quite formalize it into separate issues, you could consider hiring a professional. this is the best way to make sure that something happens quickly on Ghini. do make sure the developer opens issues and publishes their contribution on github.
  * translate! any help with translations will be welcome, so please do! you can do this without installing anything on your computer, just using the